awsdocs/amazon-athena-user-guide/doc_source/connectors-dynamodb.md

 The Amazon Athena DynamoDB connector enables Amazon Athena to communicate with DynamoDB so that you can query your tables with SQL\.
 Write operations like [INSERT INTO](insert-into.md) are not supported\.

+If you have Lake Formation enabled in your account, the IAM role for your Athena federated Lambda connector that you deployed in the AWS Serverless Application Repository must have read access in Lake Formation to the AWS Glue Data Catalog\.

 ## Prerequisites<a name="connectors-dynamodb-prerequisites"></a>
 + Deploy the connector to your AWS account using the Athena console or the AWS Serverless Application Repository\.
 For more information, see [Deploying a connector and connecting to a data source](connect-to-a-data-source-lambda.md) or [Using the AWS Serverless Application Repository to deploy a data source connector](connect-data-source-serverless-app-repo.md)\.